bevyengine/rfcs/rfcs/45-stageless.md

 On the other hand, atomic ordering constraints can be helpful when attempting to split large complex systems into multiple parts.
-By guaranteeing that the initial state of your complex system cannot be altered before the later parts of the system are complete, you can safely parallelize the rest of the work into seperate systems, improving both performance and maintainability.
+By guaranteeing that the initial state of your complex system cannot be altered before the later parts of the system are complete, you can safely parallelize the rest of the work into separate systems, improving both performance and maintainability.

 ### States